IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Report Mockups/SplitBy None/SplitByNone_GroupByItem.md

 ## Network Paths

-Local target paths were resolved to UNC paths, and UNC target paths were resolved to DFS folder targets
+Local source paths were resolved to UNC paths, and UNC source paths were resolved to DFS folder targets

 | Path | Inheritance |
 |------|-------------|